gopala-kr/ai-applications/README.md

 -------------------
 **AI Tools**

-Have a quick look at these threads( Day-1)
+Have a quick look at these threads

 - [AI tools](https://github.com/gopala-kr/10-weeks/tree/master/Projects-Blogs/06-ml-dl-frameworks)
 - [Outline of artificial intelligence and applications](https://en.wikipedia.org/wiki/Outline_of_artificial_intelligence)